matuteiglesias/journal/content/Dev/2025-04-11_Debugged_and_Implemented_React_Table_Components.md

 ---
 title: "Debugged and Implemented React Table Components"
-tags: ['React', 'Shadcn', 'Debugging', 'Frontend Development', 'Table Components']
+tags: ['React', 'Debugging', 'Shadcn', 'Frontend Development']
 created: 2025-04-11
 publish: true
 ---

 ## 📅 2025-04-11 — Session: Debugged and Implemented React Table Components

-**🕒 22:50–23:05**
+**🕒 22:45–23:05**
-**🏷️ Labels**: React, Shadcn, Debugging, Frontend Development, Table Components
+**🏷️ Labels**: React, Debugging, Shadcn, Frontend Development
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to debug and implement custom React table components using the ShadCN pattern and ensure proper HTML validation.
+The session aimed to debug a custom `TableHead` component in a React application and implement a data table pattern using ShadCN in alignment with `@tanstack/react-table`.

 ### Key Activities
-- **[[Debugging]] Custom TableHead Component**: Identified and corrected improper nesting of `<tr>` elements inside `<th>` in a React application's `TableHead` component.
+- **[[Debugging]] TableHead Component**: Addressed improper nesting of `<tr>` elements inside `<th>`, providing a corrected JSX structure.
-- **Implementing ShadCN Data Table Pattern**: Followed a step-by-step guide to align custom file logic with the ShadCN data table pattern, including type definitions and component creation.
+- **Implementing ShadCN Data Table Pattern**: Followed a step-by-step guide to integrate custom file logic with the ShadCN data table pattern, including type and component definitions.
-- **Adapting FileListTable to ShadCN Format**: Adapted the `FileListTable` component to use the ShadCN + `@tanstack/react-table` UI format.
+- **Adapting FileListTable**: Adapted the `FileListTable` component to the ShadCN + `@tanstack/react-table` format, focusing on type and column definitions.
-- **Avoiding Tool Conflicts**: Reviewed best practices for selecting compatible frontend development tools.
+- **Avoiding Tool Conflicts**: Reviewed best practices for selecting compatible frontend development tools to avoid conflicts.

 ### Achievements
-- Successfully debugged and implemented table components using the ShadCN pattern.
+- Successfully debugged and corrected the `TableHead` component structure.
-- Ensured proper HTML structure and validation.
+- Implemented and adapted the ShadCN data table pattern, enhancing the React application's component structure.

 ### Pending Tasks
-No pending tasks identified.
+- Further testing and validation of the implemented components in different environments to ensure robustness.